withastro/docs/src/pages/en/guides/cms/storyblok.md

 </article>
 ```

-The `blok` property contains the data that we will receive from Storyblok.
-It contains the values of the fields that we defined in the `blogPost` Blok in Storyblok.
+The `blok` property contains the data that you will receive from Storyblok.
+It also contains the fields that were defined in the `blogPost` content type Blok in Storyblok.

 To render our content, the integration provides utility functions such as: